Header

 Before transitioning into academia and clinical ethics, I accumulated twelve years of clinical experience as a trained nurse and nurse anaesthetist.
 These years of practical work in various healthcare settings informed my understanding of ethical challenges in everyday care and shaped my commitment to integrating ethical reflection into clinical practice.
 From 1996 to 2014, I contributed to national ethics committees in Switzerland, including serving on the Ethics Committee of the Swiss Nurses’ Association, the Central Ethics Committee of the Swiss Academy of Medical Sciences (SAMW), and the Cantonal Research Ethics Committee of Northwestern Switzerland.
 These roles allowed me to engage in ethical policymaking at the intersection of professional nursing practice, medical sciences, and research ethics.

 I also serve as Associate Editor of the journal Nursing Ethics.
-This editorial role provides me with a unique vantage point on contemporary debates in nursing ethics, fostering an ongoing dialogue between research, practice, and publication ethics.
+This editorial role gives me a unique opportunity to follow contemporary debates in nursing ethics and to connect with an international community of nursing ethics scholars in a dialogue on the ethics in clinical practice, policy, and research.

 Clinical Ethics at the University Hospital Zurich (USZ) and IBME

-In parallel, since 2014, I am working as a clinical ethicist at the University Hospital Zurich (USZ), a position affiliated with the Institute of Biomedical Ethics and History of Medicine (IBME), where I also serve on the PhD Commission.
+Since 2014, I am working as a clinical ethicist at the University Hospital of Zurich (USZ), a position affiliated with the Institute of Biomedical Ethics and History of Medicine (IBME), where I also serve on the PhD Commission.

 Academic Role at Bern University of Applied Sciences (BFH)